-Three folks are trapped in an ATM booth with a shadowy, winter-coat-wearing, psycho killer outside not letting them leave.
+Three folks (Josh Peck, Brian Gerahty and Alice Eve from She’s Out of My League) are trapped in an ATM booth with a shadowy, winter-coat-wearing, psycho killer outside not letting them leave.
 This creepy guy is killing bystanders and security guards in the frigid cold and looks like he’s waiting to gut these folks once he can get his hands on them.
 Can they figure out a way to get out of this booth, signal for help and survive this horrific encounter?

 ATM is a low-budget claustrophobic thriller.
 It’s one of those single locale movies that is the setting for a life or death survival tale for some trapped characters.
 Open Water, Frozen, Cube, P2, Phone Booth, Buried, 127 Hours, Lifeboat, Gravity, there’s been plenty.